PTA Legislative Issues

 In an effort to assess the potential effects of using recalled test items, FSBPT retained Caveon to conduct a comprehensive forensic analysis of all NPTE test results occurring from March 1, 2005 through June 5, 2007.
 This analysis examined the performances of all candidates on 23,512 test administrations to determine whether or not candidates with prior access to recalled test items received an undue advantage on the licensing examination.
 Caveon’s forensic analysis established that at least 20 individuals did, in fact, benefit unfairly from advance access to recalled test items so that the FSBPT Board of Directors invalidated these candidates test scores.
 Affected candidates will be afforded the opportunity to re-take the NPTE, at no cost to them, one time over the course of the next 12 months.
 These candidates are able at any time during or after the expiration of this 12-month period to re-take the NPTE at their own expense, subject to FSBPT’s existing exam policies and procedures.

 Centers for Medicaid and Medicare (CMS) has reported, "CMS would expect providers to be graduates of physical therapy programs accredited by CAPTE (Commission on Accreditation in Physical Therapy Education), and if applicable, licensed by the State.
 Equivalency rulings are not valid for physical therapist qualifications."
 This interpretation means most foreign educated physical therapists licensed in New York State are unable to provide treatment and be reimbursed by Medicaid.
-Note, there are only three foreign programs accredited by CAPTE, one in Scotland and two in Canada.
+Note, there are only two foreign programs accredited by CAPTE, one in Scotland and one in Canada.

 Due to a posting on the State Education Department's Medicaid web site, many think that because an equivalency is used for licensure, this same equivalency is applied for Medicaid.
 This is not the case.
 There is no equivalency for Medicaid reimbursement eligibility for those who graduated from a non-CAPTE accredited education program.
 The New York Physical Therapy Association is challenging this ruling as it will limit who can provide care, especially to those populations in need (ie. children in school settings).